wpmudev/coursepress/README.md

 ##### Someone else updated MarketPress Bundle

 This is where `git submodule update` fits in.
 It makes sure that you have the latest submodule in your branch updated to the commit ID of the submodule in your branch.

+### Releasing

+#### CoursePress (wp.org version)

+CoursePress is identical to CoursePress Pro, but the following changes need to be made:

+* Copy/Merge ALL code from Pro to Standard (**dont remove readme.txt**)
+* Remove /includes/marketpress/
+* Remove ./marketpress.php
+* Add MarketPress Lite to /includes/wordpress-ecommerce
+* Copy MarketPress Lite's marketpress.php to ./a-marketpress.php
+* Update paths in ./a-marketpress.php
+* Change plugin name in ./a-marketpress.php
+* Change plugin name in ./coursepress.php
+* Remove WPMUDev Dashboard notifications and require statements
+* Change return value of is_pro() to false in ./includes/classes/class.coursepress-capabilities.php